 - General Air Permit for Rock Crushing Facilities

 Applicants can submit confidential information.
-The presumption is that all material submitted to the Air Division is available for public review unless specific procedures are followed to claim confidentiality.
+The presumption is that all material submitted to the Air Office is available for public review unless specific procedures are followed to claim confidentiality.
 Arkansas Code Annotated § 8-4-308, APC&EC Regulation 18, Chapter 14: Public Information and Confidentiality and APC&EC Regulation 19, Section 19.413 Confidentiality contain the requirements for confidential information.
 Applications and other material claiming confidentiality will be returned to the applicant unprocessed if these requirements are not met.

 Based on past experience, the Strategy has been revised to limit the scope of pollutants evaluated.